 RFID Art Tracking.
 Museums and art galleries handle multiple arts and objects that require accurate tracking.
-In addition to tracking, these items are rotated from storage to and from temporary displays.
+These items are rotated from storage to and from temporary displays, in addition to tracking.

-If an art piece is placed at the wrong location, it is often difficult to find it.
+If you place an art piece at the wrong location, it can often be difficult to find.
 To avoid the hassle of losing track of artworks, art galleries, dealers, and museums use RFID art tracking to protect their precious items.

 What is RFID?
 How can it benefit museums and art galleries?

 RFID technology is the next step in the evolution of Data Collection—beyond the barcode.

 Unlike a barcode which requires line of sight, and can only read one item at a time—RFID makes use of radio waves and thus allows you to read hundreds of items in seconds and with Smart Reader Technology potentially reading Tags in Real Time 24 hours per day, 7 days per week.

 Here’s how museums and art galleries can benefit from RFID art tracking technology:

 - The RFID tags don’t require any line of sight for scanning